Charlie Blackmon Player Props: Rockies vs. Phillies

-On Friday, Charlie Blackmon (coming off going 0-for-4) and the Colorado Rockies face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
-First pitch is at 7:05 PM ET.
+Charlie Blackmon -- hitting .257 with three doubles, seven walks and an RBI in his past 10 games -- will be in action for the Colorado Rockies against the Philadelphia Phillies, with Cristopher Sanchez on the mound, on April 22 at 3:05 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Pirates.
+He had a one-hit performance in his last game (1-for-3) against the Phillies.

 Charlie Blackmon Game Info & Props vs. the Phillies